katy-arushi/scheduler/README.md

 **Check it out [here](https://stoic-poitras-73c653.netlify.app/)!**

 ## Features
-- ⭐ Custom hooks
-- ⭐ State management
+- ⭐ State management using custom hooks
 - ⭐ Unit and end-to-end testing using Jest
 - ⭐ Integration testing using Cypress
 - ⭐ Continuous integration using Circle CI